All Collections

 • "To speak with a representative, press 0."

-Nagish supports all of the above use cases (and many more).
 Here's how you can take advantage of this feature during your next call:

 • As a rule of thumb, whenever you are asked to "enter" or "press" a number during a phone call, use the "Keypad" option rather than the keyboard.
 You can find it on the right side of your call controllers.